Podcast: Download

 Mind Mapping

 Mind mapping is a bit different than using illustrations.
 Although it can include making illustrations, it’s more about placing things in space and teasing them out.
-It’s about generating new ideas.
+It’s about either testing your memory of what you’ve learned or generating new ideas.

-The first is to take a walk.
+The first part of the protocol is to take a walk.
 Walking is great, because while you’re walking you can reflect on what you just finished studying.
 Your mind can keep going while your body gets the movement and stretch break.

 To make sure you fit your walks in, schedule them.
 Rather than relying on an app, alarm, or timer you might just ignore, you’re more likely to obey things that are deep in your procedural memory.
 (That’s the type of memory where you just do things.)